 When does a practice session end?

 A practice session ends in one of two ways.
-The first is if your child successfully completes the level.
-The other way a session ends is if the 10 minute timer expires prior to completion of the level.
+The first is if you successfully complete the level.
+The second is if the 10 minute timer expires prior to completion of the level.

-In order to complete a level, do you need to finish all of the pills included?
+In order to complete a level, do I need to finish all of the pills included?

-No, in order to complete a level all that is needed is to swallow two pills in a row of each size for each given level.
-Any extra pills remaining are there for extra practice or if needed as a result of unsuccessful attempts.
+No, in order to complete a level you must swallow 2 pills in a row of each size for that given level.
+Any pills remaining are there for extra practice or for unsuccessful attempts.

-If I currently struggle swallowing pills can I still use this kit?
+If I currently struggle swallowing pills can I still use the kit?

 What To Do If Struggling

-Should my child use a new pill after a failed attempt?
+Should I use a new pill after a failed attempt?

-What if my child does not complete a level?
+What if I do not complete a level?

-It is okay if your child does not complete a level; it is all part of the process.
-However, if unsuccessful, they should repeat that same level the following day in the next practice session.
+It is okay if you do not complete a level; it is all part of the learning process.
+However, if unsuccessful you should repeat that same level the following day during your next practice session.
 You can also try using a Helpful Hint.

-What do you do if you cannot reach level G of the Pill Skills Beginner Kit?
+What if I cannot reach level G of the Pill Skills Beginner Kit?

-If level G cannot be reached, still recognize the success your child had and the progress made towards pill swallowing.
-Each level completed shows that you are improving and can swallow a variety of pill types.
-However, if extreme difficulties arise, consider consulting with a physician to see if there are any underlying medical conditions.
+If level G cannot be reached, still recognize the success you had and the progress made towards pill swallowing.
+Each level completed shows that you are improving.
+However, if you experience extreme difficulties, consider consulting a physician to see if there are any underlying medical conditions.